mongodb/docs-app-services/docs-release-notes.md

 ## Reference

-App Services CLI
+- App Services CLI:
   - schema: New commands for validating and generating schemas: `appservices schema validate` and `appservices schema generate`.
   - users: New command to display total number of app users: `appservices users count`.

 ## Other